-Barclays traces its origins back to 1690, when John Frame, a Quaker, and Thomas Gould, established their goldsmith banking business in London.
+The origin of Barclays can be traced back to 1690, when John Frame, a Quaker, and Thomas Gould established their banking business in London.
 The name "Barclays'' was adopted in 1736 when Frame's son-in-law, James Barclay, became a partner.

 Barclays was able to extend its network between 1905 and 1916 by acquiring smaller English banks.
-Further expansion ensued in 1918 when Barclays amalgamated with the London, Provincial and, later on, with South Western Bank in 1919.
-Another amalgamation occurred in 1925, when the Colonial Bank, National Bank of South Africa, and the Anglo-Egyptian Bank were acquired by Barclays.
+Another merger occurred in 1925, when the Colonial Bank, National Bank of South Africa, and Anglo-Egyptian Bank were merged with Barclays.
 In 1938, the bank acquired the first Indian exchange bank, the Central Exchange Bank of India.

 Barclays took over sponsorship of the Premier League in 2004, and the following year, the group moved its headquarters from Lombard Street in the City of London to One Churchill Place in Canary Wharf.
 That same year, Barclays closed off a £2.6bn takeover of Absa Group Limited, South Africa's largest retail bank, acquiring a 54% stake in the business.